LOVE-ONENESS

 “Therefore, working within the love-teaching is the most comprehensive of practices.
 By its nature, love orders all of the lower elements in man’s nature and puts these elements in counsel and unity with love, as opposed to cravings, lust, and even violence.
 To presume yourself more loved by God than others is haughtiness and arrogance and, by its nature, is unloving.
 Understanding this opens the door to loving your neighbor and yourself, even as God does, or loving your enemy as yourself, even while standing fast for righteousness.
 The love Jesus speaks of is active and ever present in its workings, performing its duties in the constructive force that gives birth to new creation.”*

-*From chapter eight of, The Seed.
+*From chapter eight of The Seed.

 Matt.
 13.43 gives some indication, “Then the righteous will shine forth like the sun in the Kingdom of their Father (cjsb).”
 Jesus’ intent?—that love should be a vital part of the new creation within the disciples (new man), the new creation that shines like the sun.
 With all thy heart and all thy soul, mind, and strength signifies the attribution toward oneness; the whole being should love God, for we are that particle of Him.*

-As to the scripture, to offer love to He Who Loved You First, the God who is a Spirit and of which there can be no image, displays gratitude, unity, and wholeness with Him, and projects the nobler man toward Him.
+As to the scripture, to love He Who Loved You First, the God who is a Spirit and of which there can be no image, displays gratitude, unity, and wholeness with Him, and projects the nobler man toward Him.

 No one is perfect in these areas.
 Be willing to walk in what the Spirit reveals to you.

-It seems clear that the message delivered by Jesus bends toward the plane of enlightenment and the Christed Self: “The kingdom of God is within you,” (Lk.
+It seems clear that the message delivered by Jesus bends toward the soul-plane, later known as the Christed Self: “The kingdom of God is within you,” (Lk.
 17.21), like unto Jesus but individualized in you, yet with Jesus as central, both in his person and his teaching.
-The previous sentences seem more like what most Christians strive for.
-Be like God, the Christed Self,* for “…I am the way.”
-Jesus expounds on many attributes of character, edifying a holistic approach.
+The disciples taught just such a message.
+Messiah was announced and the teaching given.
+The previous sentences describe what most Christians strive for.
+Lk.
+6.36,— “Be ye therefore merciful, as your Father…”; Mk.
+12.14, “teaches the way of God in truth…”; Mk.
+12.29, The Lord our God is one Lord…” is conclusive, edifying a holistic approach, concerning faith and love as predominate virtues, but with the coummunion that gives them life.

 Many do not have an attribution toward Jesus in his person.
 They may have different religious beliefs or few beliefs at all.
 They may love Jesus’ teachings and may also love him, yet cannot relate to the ceremony of religion or certain religious practices.
 There are a few scriptures that may be helpful on this point.
 The first describes the relationship: (CJSB) Mk.
 3. 28-29, “Yes!
-I tell you that people will be forgiven all sins and whatever blasphemies they utter; However, someone who blasphemes against the Rauch Ha Kodesh never has forgiveness but is guilty of an eternal sin”; followed by v.
+I tell you that people will be forgiven all sins and whatever blasphemies they utter; However, someone who blasphemes against the Rauch Ha Kodesh never has forgiveness but is guilty of an eternal sin”; later followed by v.
 35, “Whoever does what God wants is my brother, sister, and mother!”*

 *(KJ) Mk.
 3.28-29, “Verily, I say unto you, All sins shall be forgiven unto the sons of men, and blasphemies wherewith soever they shall blaspheme.
 (29) But he that shall blaspheme against the Holy Ghost hath never forgiveness, but is in danger of eternal damnation.”
 (35) For whosoever shall do the will of God, the same is my brother, and my sister, and mother.”
+To interfere with the works of the Holy Spirit interferes with the actions of God, and infers acknowledgment of God and His works.
+This fact of acknowledgment yet intentionally doing harm requires severe punishment.

 Worldly Ways

-Aspects of The Way focus on asking and seeking.
+Some aspects of The Way focus on asking and seeking, and it is the spirit that engages these cogs to turn.
 The reciprocation of seeking is receiving.
-It is the spirit that engages the cogs to turn.
 So, receiving God’s love is just as important as giving your own.
 In this manner, the principle of Unity is well served through love expression.
 The cycle must circle, the wheel must turn; the sowing must proceed, and the harvest garnered.
+Sometimes people seek and ask yet remain unwilling to receive or accept the answer.
+Preparation (willingness) to receive God’s guidance can often be more important than the seeking itself.
+Many pray with the notion of asking; others pray with the notion of receiving (Mk.
+11.24-26, on prayer).

-In our modern world, we operate somewhat the opposite, with the constructed worldly self taking the stage.
+In our modern world, we operate in somewhat the opposite manner, with the constructed worldly Self taking the stage and the lead role.
 This contrasted with Jesus’ different operating system, one birthed from the spirit, the kingdom within.
-This thought is
+This thought is alluded to in the scripture:

 Unity-Oneness